iiasa/rime/README.md

 NOTE about `rime-run-table` ssp-family indexing:

 - currently we pool SSP_family in impact data (mapped from scenarios), but for the above example there is not reason to do that
-- TODO: add options for finer-grained control about what is going on.
-E.g.

-	- if scenarios are not pooled, factor over scenarios, not SSP_family
-	- add options to match temperature and impact's SSP_family indexing:

-		- match-ssp (like run-timeseries) --> only if scenario is not pooled (that will require some kind of looping over scenarios)
-		- do not bother matching if not required, or if scenario is pooled

 Currently we assume a set of "coordinates" dimensions to keep track of (`model, scenario, quantile, variable, year, warming_level, ...`) and to be passed to groupby.
-It's probably best to pass an `--index` parameter to specify what dimensions should be considered for indexing, groupby etc.
+It's probably best to pass an `--index` parameter to specify what dimensions should be considered for indexing, groupby etc. : WE NOW DO THIS FOR `rime-run-timeseries`.

 We currently "guess" some fields (lower case, remove space and hyphen, and even rename a few).
 Possibly use an explicit mapping as user input for renaming to standard fields without the current guessing.

-I think the most efficient way forward it to [implement the data classes](#internal-classes) as they will offer a natural bridge across the methods, and make it easier to choose consistent parameters

 ### ADD UNIT TESTS
 ### Rename rimeX to rime